jbendtsen/tiny-android-template/readme.md

 `keytool -genkeypair -keystore keystore.jks -keyalg RSA -keysize 2048 -validity 10000`

 These scripts use the `d8` tool from the Android SDK (as opposed to `dx`).
 Thus, your build-tools version must be >= 28.0.1.

+To delete the library cache in your project, simply delete the `lib` folder that was created, then run `get-packages.sh` again.

+If you're using Linux/OS X/etc. and you're getting a `permission denied`-esque error, try using `chmod +x` on the `.sh` and `.pl` files in this repo.

 This template is based off https://github.com/authmane512/android-project-template